SirGarhi/garhis-grotto-foundry/docs/character_paths/Nocturne.md

 ### Shadowfell Staccato, Accelerando (Shadowfell Staccato, Overture)
 The spectral tune of your music grows in strength.
 * You can now Mark creatures up to 90 feet away.
-* The damage dealt when the mark is conumed increases to 2d8.
+* The damage dealt when the mark is consumed increases to 2d8.
 * The mark now lasts up to one hour, but a creature can only bear one mark at a time.
 ### Meara's Foresight (Echoes of Meara)
 Your connection to Meara strengthens and you can grant one creature her Foresight for one hour as a Bonus Action.